Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 • coma;

-Morphine is contraindicated for labor pain relief because it can cause respiratory depression.
+Morphine is contraindicated for pain relief during childbirth because it can cause respiratory depression.

 Use morphine with caution in the following patients.